Responding to rising violence in Syria

-A part of the World Mission ministry area, JMP is an ecumenical relief and development agency which "enables Armenians in need to move from poverty and despair to self-sufficiency and hope — through relief, development and spiritual uplift."
+A part of the World Mission ministry area, the Jinishian Memorial Program (JMP) is an ecumenical relief and development agency which "enables Armenians in need to move from poverty and despair to self-sufficiency and hope — through relief, development and spiritual uplift."

 Insight into the crisis in Syria

 Dr. Mary Mikhael of the National Evangelical Synod of Syria and Lebanon shared information about the Syrian crisis and its effects on our partners and the citizens of Syria.
 Watch the series of videos to learn more and how you can help.

 ► How you can help.
 Ways you can provide relief and seek peace for the people of Syria.

 Crisis in Syria: The Presbyterian Mission Agency’s Response